Skip to main content

 • Potential for concealment - A combination of the above factors can make it easy for offenders to conceal the use of e‑cigarettes in terms of visual and olfactory indicators.

-• Considerations and key factors for using vape detectors
+• Key factors for selecting vape detectors

-• Industry-specific insights and use cases for vape detection
+• Industry insights and use cases

 Industries that benefit from vape detection systems